So you've decided to give this Linux thing a try. Which Linux distribution should you choose? Do you want...

 1Well, everything except for user-friendly.
 At the moment, Bedrock Linux can not honestly be considered "user-friendly."

-Bedrock Linux uniquely manipulates the filesytem and PATH to allow software from various other Linux distributions to coexist as though they were all from the same single, cohesive Linux distribution.
-With Bedrock Linux, for example, one could have an RSS feed reader from Arch Linux's AUR open a webpage in a web browser from Ubuntu's repos while both of them are running in an X11 server from Fedora.
-Moreover, this interactions feels as though all of the packages were from the same repository; for day-to-day activity, Bedrock Linux feels like any other Linux distribution.
+Bedrock Linux manipulates the virtual filesystem such that processes from different distributions which would typically conflict work with each other (further details below).
+With this system, for example, one could have an RSS feed reader from Arch Linux's AUR open a webpage in a web browser from Ubuntu's repos while both of them are running in an X11 server from Fedora.
+These interactions feels as though all of the packages were from the same repository; for day-to-day activity, Bedrock Linux feels like any other Linux distribution.
 The typical concerns for things such as library conflicts are a non-issue with Bedrock Linux's design - if there is a package out there for a Linux distribution on your CPU architecture, it will most likely work with Bedrock Linux.

 These are all examples of real-world situations which came up while Bedrock Linux was in development which showed quite clearly Bedrock's strength.